What is Covaxin, the COVID vaccine not approved in the US? - NewsBreak

 ( NewsNation Now ) — Dr. Anthony Fauci last week addressed Covaxin, a COVID-19 vaccine made in India that has not been approved in the U.S. but is finding its way into the social media feeds of the American public.

-“We have enough vaccines, the best vaccines available, in the United States,” Fauci, the chief medical advisor to President Joe Biden, said in response to a question about Covaxin during his Thursday interview with Adrienne Bankert on NewsNation’s “Morning in America.”Fauci defends CDC guidelines, says ‘We’re still in the middle of a pandemic’
+“We have enough vaccines, the best vaccines available, in the United States,” Fauci, the chief medical advisor to President Joe Biden, said in response to a question about Covaxin during his Thursday interview with Adrienne Bankert on NewsNation’s “Morning in America.”Ex-CDC chief: COVID-19 surge will make it ‘challenging’ for schools to stay open

 When asked about the Covaxin approval timeline, Fauci indicated the interest was surprising.